Wake up to bay views and be by the waterfront in a matter of minutes with a stay in North Beach, San Francisco.

 Located a block away from Washington Square Park, Hotel Boheme captures the spirit of San Francisco in the late 1950s, with eclectic decor from the Beatnik era and a bright, cheerful color scheme.
-What this intimate hotel lacks in flashy amenities, it makes up for with charm and comfort with an unbeatable location.
+What this intimate hotel lacks in flashy amenities, it makes up for with charm, comfort and an unbeatable location.
 Take a curated walking tour designed by the hotel for a comprehensive overview of North Beach.

 Hotel Zoe is a freshly remodeled boutique hotel located between Fisherman’s Wharf and North Beach, with two main cable car lines stopping in front.
 The hotel trattoria, Pescatore, is a welcoming sidewalk café that serves classic Italian dishes, and the hotel lobby features a full-service bar, Bar Zoe, with live music on Saturdays.
 The soothing neutral color schemes and high-tech amenities make Hotel Zoe a solid choice for travelers staying in North Beach.

 Located right outside North Beach in the adjacent Ghirardelli Square, the all-suite, residential-style Fairmont Heritage Place lies in what used to be the Ghirardelli chocolate factory.
-This modern, waterfront property features exposed brick details throughout, and each suite includes a private bedroom with en-suite bathroom, fireplace, full kitchen, living room and dining area.
+This modern, waterfront property features exposed brick details throughout.
+Each suite includes a private bedroom with an en-suite bathroom, fireplace, full kitchen, living room and dining area.
 Terrace patios include firepits for staying warm while taking in sweeping views of San Francisco Bay.

-The whimsical and cheerfully decorated Hotel Zephyr prides itself on being unique with an irreverent style and thoughtful amenities such as work and docking stations, guests rooms equipped with darts and backgammon, and an outdoor terrace and firepit.
-Situated right by Pier 39, the hotel’s 361 rooms offer views of the waterfront, Golden Gate Bridge and Alcatraz.
-And it includes a very San Francisco bonus: an almost 10,000-square-foot (929-square-metre) yard complete with a camper van-turned-food truck that serves locally sourced, quick-serve cuisine.
+The whimsical and cheerfully decorated Hotel Zephyr prides itself on being unique with an irreverent style and thoughtful amenities such as work and docking stations; guests rooms equipped with darts and backgammon; and an outdoor terrace and firepit.
+Situated right by Pier 39, the hotel’s 361 rooms offer views of the waterfront, the Golden Gate Bridge and Alcatraz.
+Zephyr also includes a typical San Francisco bonus: an almost 10,000-square-foot (929-square-meter) yard complete with a camper van-turned-food truck that serves locally sourced, quick-serve cuisine.